 The Revelstoke Mountaineer got a hot tip on Saturday evening: Prime Minister Justin Trudeau was sitting down for dinner with his family and friends at Chubby Funsters restaurant in Grizzly Plaza.

 Now, if you’re looking to make it as a paparazzi in Revelstoke, I’ll be up front: you’re going to starve.
-We get lots of mountain biking, skiing, snowboarding and sledding A-listers, but real-world A-list celebs are few and far between.
+We get lots of mountain biking, skiing, snowboarding and sledding A-listers, but real-world A-list celebs are few and far between, or take a heli straight to their lodge.
 So, a few moments later, I walked into the busy restaurant and made the eyeball confirmation.
 Trudeau, his wife Sophie Grégoire Trudeau and children were dining with friends at the nice table next to the glowing fireplace.

 In true Canadian style, half of the diners at the busy restaurant seemed to be trying hard to act as if it was no big deal — you know, just the Prime Minister over at the next table.
 Most of the other half seemed like American tourists who were likely oblivious to the Prime Minister’s presence, or at least they were more interested in the Atlanta Falcons vs. Los Angeles Rams game on the TVs.
 The other segment was the Prime Minister’s security detail, doing their best to blend in.

 I mingled in the waiting area and went with the flow.

 While waiting, it made me realize my Canadian-ness would mean I’d starve as a paparazzi, even if I lived in LA.
 Just ten feet away, I could have slapped my flash on my Nikon and got a nice bird’s-eye photo of the family as they tucked into dinner.
 But that seemed a little gauche.

 So, I decided to retreat outside and wait for the exit shot.